WWE Encyclopedia

 The WWE Encyclopedia: The Definitive Guide to World Wrestling Entertainment is a reference book published by DK, featuring in-depth information surrounding the leading organization in professional wrestling, World Wrestling Entertainment (WWE), released in 2009.

 The book covers the 45-year history of WWE and features a comprehensive A-Z listing of nearly 1,000 former and current wrestlers from as early as the 1960s to the present day.
 The book also contains official listings for title histories, television and pay-per-view events, most notably, a detailed history of WrestleMania.

 Second, third, and fourth editions of the book, each featuring updated entries, were released in 2012, 2016, and 2020 respectively.

 Synopsis

 The WWE Encyclopedia: The Definitive Guide to World Wrestling Entertainment contains profiles for past and present WWE personalities, as well as event and title histories.
 While providing information primarily about the personalities career in WWE, information is also present about their careers in other companies.
 People who portrayed separate characters are often given separate profiles for each character.

-People who left the company on bad terms were given favorable profiles, including Alundra Blayze and The Ultimate Warrior.
+People who left the company on bad terms were given favorable profiles, including Alundra Blayze and Ultimate Warrior.
 Chris Benoit's profile appears in all four editions of the encyclopedia, despite the 2007 double murder of his wife and son and suicide.